uneducatedjared/nftmining/README.md

 This repository contains the frontend using html css and javascript and smart contract developed, tested and deployed using hardhat.
-It has successfully achieving the functions like connect your wallet, upload images and preview them if sucessfully uploaded.
+It has successfully achieved the functions like connect your wallet, upload images and preview them if sucessfully uploaded.
 Mining NFT and transfer them to your metamask wallet.
 1. git clone this repository
 2. cd nftming-backend
 3. npm install